People

 In Fall 2011, WUMB invited Brendan to develop a new Saturday night music program and Dark Was The Night was born; focusing on blues, roots music, and songwriters.
 He has has been on-air with the radio station since.

 The spring of 2012 saw Brendan also hosting the 7 to 10 slot on weeknights at WUMB.
 In July 2015 he became the host of The Morning Show, airing Monday through Friday from 6 to 10am (and live at wumb.org).
 In 2018, Brendan was asked to create, produce, program, and host a new blues music camp for adults to join the existing roster of annual WUMB Acoustic Music Camps.
-In 2021 he began producing and hosting a series of quarterly seminars for WUMB, exploring aspects of American music history and culture in the 20th century.
+In 2021 he produced and hosted a series of seminars for WUMB, exploring aspects of American music history and culture in the 20th century.

 As a singer-songwriter Brendan has released two albums, Long Night Coming and SilverQuick.
 He is currently earning a masters degree in American Studies at UMass Boston.
 You can learn more about Brendan at brendanhogan.net.